Barbara Lee Fellowship

 The Barbara Lee Fellowship is a paid internship opportunity for students interested in gaining professional experience in law, public policy and practice.

 The Barbara Lee Fellowship gives juniors and seniors exposure to and education in the nuts and bolts of Massachusetts political leadership through practical experience in the arena of public policy and practice.
-Selected students, who register for an eight credit internship through the Department of Political Science and International Relations, receive a stipend and an internship placement with a female state legislator.
+Selected students, who register for an eight credit internship through the Department of Politics and Policy, receive a stipend and an internship placement with a female state legislator.

 Graduates from the Barbara Lee Fellowship Program have gone on to do a wide variety of things.
 A few examples include: